Remote Sync

 Server Authentication

-Define the credentials your app (the client) is expecting to receive from the Sync Gateway (the server) in order to ensure it is prepared to continue with the sync.
+Define the credentials your app (the client) is expecting to receive from the Sync Gateway or Capella App Services (the server) in order to ensure it is prepared to continue with the sync.

 Note that the client cannot authenticate the server if TLS is turned off.
 When TLS is enabled (Sync Gateway’s default) the client must authenticate the server.
 If the server cannot provide acceptable credentials then the connection will fail.

-• If acceptOnlySelfSignedServerCertificate is true then any self-signed certificate is accepted.
-Certificates that are not self signed are rejected, no matter who signed them.
+then any self-signed certificate is accepted.
+Certificates that are not self signed are rejected, no matter who signed them. - If

 Example 7.
 Set Server TLS security